Heet-kumbhani/product-slot-management/README.md

 # toll_plaza_simulation

 A Python implementation of a Toll Plaza Simulation using a Circular Queue.
 The project demonstrates enqueue, dequeue, queue display, and efficient reuse of empty slots in a fixed-size queue.

+# The Scolership rank

+The Scholarship Ranker program identifies the top 3 students based on their marks.
+It repeatedly scans the marks list, selects the highest score, and places it in the correct position using the Selection Sort technique.